 The tough band of tissue that connects your heel bone to your toes is called the plantar fascia.
 It supports the arch of your foot, and when it becomes irritated or degenerated, then you have what is called plantar fasciitis (other names include: plantar fasciosis, which indicates degeneration, and plantar fasciopathy, which includes both degeneration and the inflammation indicated by plantar fasciitis).
 This condition affects up to 2 million Americans each year.

 Runners or people who are on their feet for long periods of time often get plantar fasciitis.
 Also, people who are middle-aged, overweight or pregnant are susceptible to getting plantar fasciitis.
 One of the most common symptoms of plantar fasciitis is foot pain in the morning getting out of bed or foot pain after getting up following prolonged sitting.
 Once the foot loosens up it usually gets better unless you spend a lot of time on your feet or go running.

 How can you get better?

 Although it is not fully understood, researchers and a growing number of health care professionals recognize that almost all cases of chronic plantar fasciitis are due to degeneration of the plantar fascia, and treatment should involve stimulating regeneration of the affected tissue.
-This link will show you some of the scientific evidence – histologic findings – that confirm this view: http://www.ncbi.nlm.nih.gov/pubmed/12756315.
+This link will show you some of the scientific evidence – histologic findings – that confirm this view.
 Right now, there are very few approaches that focus on regenerating healthy tissue.
 However, a good treatment option that focuses on stimulating regeneration and has a high rate of success for plantar fasciitis is Astym treatment.
-You can see what Astym treatment is like by clicking here: http://astym.com/video
+Want to know what Astym therapy looks like?
+Read this post describing the average Astym therapy session.